TheBouns/SocialBackend/readme.md

-# Ecommerce Database :
+# Social Network:
-This is a simple database for an ecommerce developed with Node.js:
+This is a simple database for a social network developed with Node.js and mongoDB.
+U can create your profile, add friends,create posts , give them like and more.
 ## Geting Started 🚀
 - Clone this repository `https://github.com/TheBouns/SocialBackend.git`
 - Install the dependencies `npm install`